-- Room 206, 10 Portland Villas, Drake Circus, Plymouth, Devon, PL4 8AA
+- Room 206, 10 Portland Villas, Drake Circus, Plymouth, PL4 8AA

 Dr Lyvinia Elleschild

-Lecturer in Sociology
+Lecturer in Sociology (Education)

-School of Law, Criminology and Government (Faculty of Business)
+School of Society and Culture (Faculty of Arts, Humanities and Business)

 1988: University of Plymouth: BA (hons) Social Policy and Administration (First Class).